 Accounting Principles can be divided into two categories.

-A business is considered a separate entity from the owner(s) and should be treated separately.
+1. Business Entity: A business is considered a separate entity from the owner(s) and should be treated separately.
 Any personal transactions of its owner should not be recorded in the business accounting book unless the owner’s personal transaction involves adding and /or withdrawing resources from the business.

-This concept emphasises that profit should be considerd when realised.
-It is not always easy to determine when the profit is realised.
+7. Realization concept: This concept emphasises that profit should be considered when realized.
+It is not always easy to determine when the profit is realized.

 8. Objectives concept: This concept implies that all accounting transactions should be evidenced and supported by business documents i.e invoices,vouchers etc. The supporting evidence should be objective, Capable of verification by auditors.